MohamedAdelHsn/Social-Media-Bot-/README.md

  password = configs.get('pass').data       #YOUR_PASSWORD

 ```
-setup your driver --- [Chrome web driver](https://chromedriver.chromium.org/downloads) that is the same version of your original Chrome --- \n
+setup your driver --- [Chrome web driver](https://chromedriver.chromium.org/downloads) that is the same version of your original Chrome --- \
 prepare your own chrome web driver.exe in python
 ```python
    from selenium import webdriver